Skip to main content

 • “It's one of those mechanics where you easily become emotionally attached to your armies and are able to craft destinies for each one.”

-Character development in the game has received mixed reviews, with many players finding it lacking in depth and context compared to other titles like Crusader Kings II.
-While some appreciate the mechanics that allow for passive character development and the impact of player actions on the game world, others criticize the overall execution, noting that generals and politicians lack meaningful growth and that the political system feels disorganized.
-Mods have been mentioned as a potential improvement, adding more engaging traits and development options, but the base game still falls short for many players.
+Character development in the game has received mixed reviews, with many players finding it lacking compared to titles like Crusader Kings II and Civilization.
+While some appreciate the mechanics and the impact of actions on gameplay, others criticize the mechanical nature of character progression, the absence of meaningful depth for generals, and the disarray in political systems.
+Mods have been noted to enhance character development, but the base game still falls short in delivering a satisfying experience.

 • “The gameplay is solid, the armies work well, and the character development keeps you enjoying it.”